 One of the powerful brain exercises to stop overthinking – When you visualize beautiful things, things you want, things you dream of, you automatically feel good, you feel happy, you even smile, a sign of improving health, a sign of prosperity and harmony.
 When you imagine living your dream, your brain processes it as if it is happening now and this is how you can harness your brain for your own good.

 Once you get good with visualization, You actually start training your mind to rewire itself to new possibilities at a subconscious level.
 Once your inner reality changes, you can truly influence your outer environment.

 Mindfulness helps us to see things as they are.
 When we train our brains to see things as they appear without questioning or reasoning them, we save ourselves from further disturbances in our little mental palace.
 As Sherlock Holmes would say when someone would disturb his train of thoughts 🙂

 I find this brain exercise a little similar to the mindfulness technique.
-But it is a very interesting one, it implies the theory of seeing your life as a third-party.
-Sounds strange to many but I have experienced this with myself.
-When we become an audience to our own problems, it loses the pain part and we become a mere spectator.
+But it is a very interesting one, it implies the theory of seeing your life as a third party.
+Sounds strange to many but I have experienced this myself.
+When we become an audience to our own problems, it loses the pain part and we become a mere spectators.

-Now I am not saying that is someone snatched your wallet, you should stand there and watch him go, no. But this brain exercises to stop overthinking will not only save your energy but will work the unwanted mental chatter and the amount of unbearable disturbance it creates in your brain.
+Now I am not saying that if someone snatched your wallet, you should stand there and watch him go, no. But this brain exercise to stop overthinking will not only save your energy but will work the unwanted mental chatter and the amount of unbearable disturbance it creates in your brain.

 4.)
 Physical Activity